jonathantorres/Dotfiles/README.md

 # Dotfiles
 My zsh settings.
 I just want to type less.
+Treat this repo as if it's your home directory.

 ## Installation
 Clone the repo anywhere you want.
 I have it copied on `~/dev/dotfiles`.